weew/config/readme.md

 ## Configuration formats

-Currently the plain PHP and INI formats are supported.
+Following formats are supported out of the box.

 Plain PHP format example: